-If there are any changes to the organizational structure of the wait list or policy changes regarding the wait list, provide a narrative detailing these changes.-As of December 2015, applications are processed on a first come, first serve basis.
+If there are any changes to the organizational structure of the wait list or policy changes regarding the wait list, provide a narrative detailing these changes.

+As of December 2015, applications are processed on a first come, first serve basis.
+The end of the preAs of December 2015, applications are processed on a first come, first serve basis.
 The exception is a Veteran preference.
 The end of the preference for 20 hours per week employment has resulted in a decrease of wage earners and an increase in zero-income households.
-PMHA is establishing a planning process which will engage staff; community partners and residents to review current MTW features and promote self-sufficiency among households.
+PMHA engages staff, community partners and residents to review current MTW features and promote self-sufficiency among households.